rranjan-dev/low-level-design-lld/README.md

 After studying this implementation, you should understand:

 - ✅ How to design a complete LLD system from requirements
-- ✅ When and how to apply design patterns (Singleton, Strategy, Factory)
+- ✅ When and how to apply design patterns (Singleton, Strategy)
 - ✅ Thread-safe programming in Java
 - ✅ SOLID principles in practice
 - ✅ Class diagram relationships (association, dependency, composition)
 - ✅ Separation of concerns (models, panels, pricing)
 - ✅ Extensibility through interfaces and polymorphism

----

-## 🤝 Contributing

-This is a learning project.
-Feel free to:
-- Add new features
-- Improve documentation
-- Fix bugs
-- Suggest design improvements

----

-## 📄 License

-This project is for educational purposes and interview preparation.

----

-## 👤 Author

-Created as part of Low-Level Design (LLD) interview preparation.

 ---